 Frank born 1910

 The picture below was probably taken around 1920 at the family home at Overa Cottages at Eccles, when my grandfather Frank was aged around 10 years old.
-Due to the age difference, we don’t know whether he met his older brothers Harry and Sidney, other than on brief periods of leave from the war when he was a small boy.
-By the time he was born they were on their way to Canada to seek new lives, and by the time of this picture Frederick was also off to Canada to support Harry.
+Due to the age difference, we don’t know whether he knew his older brothers Harry and Sydney, other than on brief periods of leave from the war when he was a small boy.
+By the time he was born Sydney was already in Saskatchewan, and Harry was in the Army in India.
+Harry left in 1913 to seek a new life following Sid, and by the time of this picture, Fred was also off to Canada to support Harry after Sid’s death.

 Harry had joined the army by 1907 and was with the Royal Garrison Artillery in India.
-By 1910 he and Sidney had emigrated to Saskatchewan.
-At the outbreak of war in 1914, Harry and Sidney enlisted in the Canadian army and came back to Europe to fight.
+By 1910 Sydney had emigrated to Saskatchewan, Harry following three years later.
+At the outbreak of war in 1914, Harry and Sydney enlisted in the Canadian army and came back to Europe to fight.
 To see the following chronology from Mary’s perspective is shocking:

-March 1915 Harry is shot and wounded near Ypres.
+March 1915 Harry is shot and wounded near Ypres but recovers quickly.

 Early 1916, Walter enlists in the Lincolnshire Regiment but is under age to fight.

-June 7th 1916 Sidney is killed near Ypres.
+June 7th 1916 Sydney is killed near Ypres.

 August 11th 1916, Walter is discharged from the army to the reserve, before he goes to the front, after Mary informs them he is under age, terrified of losing another son.
 Once of age, Walter would re-enlist with the 14th Highland Light Infantry and go to war.

 On 31st October 1917, Harry was seriously wounded at Passchendaele.
-He would survive, a broken man.
-By 1918, Herbert enlisted in the Royal Army Medical Corps.
+He would survive, more by luck than anything.
+By 1919, Herbert enlisted in the Royal Army Medical Corps.
 During the summer of 1920 he was caught up in the revolution in Mesopotamia (Iraq) and by 22nd August he was dead, believed from disease in a prison camp.

 Two sons dead, and another grievously injured, Harry would return to Canada and be joined by his younger brother Frederick; so in effect Mary had lost two sons to the war and two to the other side of the world.